tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 ### DialFailed transition

-This transition informs a failure when establishing an `outgoing` connection to a peer.
+This transition informs of a failure when establishing an `outgoing` connection to a peer.

 The dialed address's `LastDialFailure` time is set, and its `DialFailures`